artdecocode/reloquent/README.md

 ## Them Questions

-User interaction is important in the modern day applications. `reloquent` is an eloquent way to do this task.
+User interaction is important in the modern day applications. `reloquent` is an eloquent way to do this.

 [![Why you asking all them questions](http://img.youtube.com/vi/C1pkVrHKDik/0.jpg)](http://www.youtube.com/watch?v=C1pkVrHKDik)